 Wild bird food, depending on where you live, is usually a mix of different types of seeds, including thistle, sunflower, safflower, millet, and sorghum.
 Additionally, numerous wild bird feeds consist of peanuts and corn, which are preferred by certain species like cardinals and blue jays.
 Wild bird food varies in order to attract as many different species as possible.
 So while it satisfies their calorie requirements, it's not dialed-in nutritionally like domestic bird food.

-Domestic bird food is normally a blend of similar seeds, with added nutritionally dense pellets added in.
-Conures, doves, and pigeons love millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will like larger seed types.
+Domestic bird food is typically a blend of similar seeds, with nutritionally thick pellets included.
+Conures, doves, and pigeons enjoy millet, as do budgies and parakeets.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will prefer bigger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a range of other all-natural seeds and fruits.
-These reinforce the immune and digestive function of your birds, and more carefully resemble their all-natural diet regimen, which would not normally consist of a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, as well as a range of other all-natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely imitate their natural diet, which would not usually contain a few types of seeds.

-Obtain the facts and the feed-in one place- At The Critters & Me, we concentrate on making certain your bird is provided with the very best nutrition for their specific requirements.
-Whether you're feeding wild birds in your yard or a parakeet in your shop, our pleasant, experienced team has your back.
-If you're in the NM area, give us a call at (505) 982-5040 and let us recognize what you're feeding and we can assist improve your bird's feed for a long, healthy life.
+At The Critters & Me, we specialize in making sure your bird is supplied with the most effective nutrition for their specific needs.
+Whether you're feeding wild birds in your yard, or a parakeet in your home, our friendly, professional staff has your back.
+If you're in the Santa Fe area, give us a call at (505) 982-5040 and we can help improve your bird's feed for a long, healthy life.